 Anandamide plays an important role in the regulation of appetite, pleasure and reward, and elevated levels may increase the pleasure experienced on consumption of food.
 Anandamide has been found in chocolate, and is thought to be partly responsible for the intense enjoyment experienced while eating it.
 Anandamide may also be partly responsible for pain regulation and sleep patterns.

 Anandamide also has an important and as yet poorly understood role in hormonal balance and the reproductive system.
-During ovulation, plasma levels of anandamide are at their highest, as are levels of the sex hormones gonadotrophin and estradiol (a type of estrogen).
+During ovulation, plasma levels of anandamide are at their highest, as are levels of the sex hormones gonadotrophin and oestradiol (a type of oestrogen).
 However, it is not clear exactly what relationship these substances have with each other.
 Anandamide is also vital in ensuring the healthy implantation of the young embryo into the epithelium (wall) of the uterus in early pregnancy.

-DR GLENN GUY II
+3. DR GLENN GUY II

 Since cbd has no specific brain receptor identified only peripheral,in spinal cord then how can you say cbd provide pain releif.I mediated through the neocortex?

-Scarlet Palmer
+1. Scarlet Palmer - Sensi Seeds

 Hi Glenn,